kunjanshah6/CipherEnglishWords/README.md

 # CipherEnglishWords
-It first ciphers the String and then check it is a English word or not.
+It first "caesar cipher" the String and then check it is a English word or not.